-Why are Wind Turbine Blades are Difficult to Dispose of?
+Why are Wind Turbine Blades Difficult to Dispose of?

 The initial issue is with the sheer size of turbine blades.
 As the demand for clean energy increases, so does the size and quantity of turbines.

-In the USA the average blade is 50m; that's the size of a football pitch.
+In the USA the average blade is 50m; that's the size of a football field.